timvideos/hdmi2usb.tv/Numato-Opsis.md

 The Numato Opsis is the first HDMI2USB production board developed specifically for the HDMI2USB project (as part of the TimVideos project).

 The board is entirely open; both the firmware that runs on the device, and the schematics for the device.
-This board is currently not available from TimVideos but we are running a crowdsourcing campaign to get these manafactured.
+This board is currently not available from TimVideos but we are running a crowdsourcing campaign to get these manufactured.

 ![Numato Opsis](../img/numato-opsis.jpg)